Youth Sports Leagues Sexual Assault

 - If you are alerted to sexual abuse, you need to take action.
 Abusing a child is awful, but being told someone who works for you is abusing a child and failing to take action is just as disgusting.

 The following video explains the Penn State sexual abuse scandal in 60 seconds.Take Action Now

 If you were the victim of abuse while participating in youth sports, now is the time to stand up and take action.
 The children abused by Sandusky stood up and shed a light on the egregious conduct taking place in Penn State.
 Sandusky was convicted of 45 counts of sexual assault and was sentenced to over 442 years in prison, according to the New York Daily News.
 In addition to criminal charges, victims of sexual abuse may be able to pursue a remedy in civil court.Compensation in a Youth Sports Sexual Abuse Case

 An issue that needs to be addressed in youth sport sexual abuse cases is the statute of limitations.
-This is a statutorily-defined period of time where you or a loved one (i.e. the plaintiff) is able to file a civil lawsuit against the alleged wrongdoer or wrongdoers (i.e. the defendant).
+This is a statutorily defined period of time where you or a loved one (i.e. the plaintiff) is able to file a civil lawsuit against the alleged wrongdoer or wrongdoers (i.e. the defendant).
 In California, a civil lawsuit alleging sexual assault must be filed within eight years after you become an adult.
 The age of adulthood is 18, so you effectively have until the age of 26 to file a civil lawsuit.
 You may be asking, “but what if my abuse occurred decades ago?”
 There is still hope.
 California has an extension of the statute of limitations based on the "discovery" of child sexual abuse or its effects.
-The extension allows for a lawsuit to be brought within three years of the date the plaintiff discovers or reasonably should have discovered their harm was caused by being sexually abused as a child.Contact an Experienced Advocate for the Injured Today
+The extension allows for a lawsuit to be brought within three years of the date the plaintiff discovers or reasonably should have discovered their harm was caused by being sexually abused as a child.Sacramento Sexual Assault Lawyer

 :sb bw [cs 1129]